-- All changes made in this document since the last version are highlighted in yellow. - A new feature has been added: you can now upload documents related to a project (Proposal, Contract, etc.) so that everyone has access to them through the database.
-This feature is on the new Documents Tab. - Changes have been made to the formatting of the Performance Measures Tab to improve usability. - The reports on the Performance Measures Tab are working correctly. - Required fields have been highlighted on the Channel Dewatering Tab.
+- All changes made in this document since the last version are highlighted in yellow. - A new feature has been added: you can now submit updated site information directly to Laurie using the Site Data Submission form, described on the Performance Measures Tab section of this document. - A new feature has been added: you can now upload documents related to a project (Proposal, Contract, etc.) so that everyone has access to them through the database.
+This feature is on the new Documents Tab. - A new feature has been added: you can now open a report showing all of the invoices for a project to print or save. - Changes have been made to the formatting of the Performance Measures Tab to improve usability. - The reports on the Performance Measures Tab are working correctly. - The Field Inspection and Individual Permits reports are working correctly. - Required fields have been highlighted on the Channel Dewatering Tab.